 Diagnostic imagery and laboratory tests.
 Benefits are provided for diagnostic imagery and laboratory tests.
 Charges for routine/preventive imagery and laboratory tests may be covered under the "Preventive Care" benefit.
+Coinsurance for Non-PPO hospital facilities, surgical centers and outpatient therapy providers in Anchorage is 40% of the Allowable Charge (Plan pays 60% of Allowable Charge; Covered Person pays 40% of Allowable Charge) for Actives or 30% (Plan pays 70% of Allowable Charge; Covered Person pays 30% of Allowable Charge for Retirees.

 Dialysis.
-Benefits for outpatient dialysis provided by PPO or Non-PPO Providers are paid pursuant to the Plan's Dialysis Benefit Program (the "Dialysis Program").
+Benefits for outpatient dialysis provided by a PPO or Non-PPO Providers are paid pursuant to the Plan's Dialysis Benefit Program (the "Dialysis Program").
 The Dialysis Program is the exclusive means for determining the amount of Plan benefits and for managing cases and claims involving dialysis services and supplies, regardless of the condition causing the need for dialysis.